kontinua/G.A.R.D.M/README.md

-# ansible-docker-rancher
+# G.A.R.D.M

-Ansible Playbook for Rancher + Docker
+#An STACK for provide a complete mobile continuous delivery platform.